The benefits of working as a GP with Key Medical Services

 At Key Medical Services, our GP consultants can fill your diary with relevant assignments, saving you time and reducing your administrative burden, allowing you to concentrate on the parts of the job you enjoy.
 We can also help you target your assignments towards your professional development.

-As locums operate as contractors, they typically earn higher rates than permanent positions sometimes offer.
-This makes locum work a great way to supplement your income.
-If you are a partner or employed GP looking to supplement your income, or a retired GP looking for occasional work, locum shifts can be invaluable.
+As a KMS GP operate as contractors, they typically earn higher rates than permanent positions sometimes offer.
+This makes KMS work a great way to supplement your income.
+If you are a partner or employed GP looking to supplement your income, or a retired GP looking for occasional work, shifts can be invaluable.

 What’s more, once the work is completed and you have submitted your timesheet, you can receive payment within 48-72 hours.